apache/arrow-site/_posts/2022-10-01-arrow-parquet-encoding-part-2.md

     "b2": 4    <-- note "b1" is NULL in this record
   },
   "c": {       <-- note "c" was NULL in the first record
-    "c1": 6        but when "c" is provided, c1 is also always provided },
+    "c1": 6        but when "c" is provided, c1 is also always provided (not nullable) },
   "d": {
     "d1": 2,